-After my internship had ended, I was not offered a full time job with the company; I was told there just wasn’t a position open yet, but we would keep in touch.
+After my internship had ended, I was not offered a daytime job with the company; I was told there just wasn’t a position open yet, but we would keep in touch.
 I checked in about every two weeks, letting them know what I was up to.
-After about 3 months, I got a phone call from the co-founder offering me a full-time position with BrainGu.
+After about 3 months, I got a phone call from the co-founder offering me a daytime position with BrainGu.
 I happily accepted.

 What are you career goals?

 I would love to stay with BrainGu.
 They have a great culture and the flexibility I need as a single mother.
 I love everyone I work with and I really feel like I belong.
 Plus, and not to poke too much fun at BrainGu, they need my female influence and I love to taking on the challenge of making sure they are inclusive.
 In the grander scheme, I just want to have a fulfilling career that allows me to take care of my family.
 My dream is to work in the space industry and help humans explore the stars.

 What was the most challenging part of bootcamp?